 ATVs were first introduced in the U.S. for agricultural use in the early 1980s.
 Since then, ATVs have become valuable assets in many workplaces.
 ATVs are commonly used by workers in construction, emergency medical response, search and rescue, land management and surveying, pipeline maintenance, farming and forestry.
-With more than 10 million in use, it is important to know the hazards associated with ATVs and how to operate them safely.
+But 300-400 people die while riding ATVs every year and thousands more are injured, so it’s important to know the hazards associated with ATVs and how to operate them safely.

 ATVs have a high center of gravity and a relatively narrow wheelbase, which can make them challenging to operate safely.
 Here are some tips from NIOSH on precautions employers and employees can take to prevent injury and use ATVs safely in the workplace:

 - Provide hands-on training by a qualified ATV instructor

 - Encourage employees to wear relevant PPE and protective clothing, such as gloves, long shirts and pants, and work boots

 - Identify and mark hazards such as excavations, trenches and guy wires so they can be seen and avoided

 - Establish and enforce operating policies that follow manufacturers’ terrain guidelines, hauling and towing capacities and passenger restrictions

 - Post trail safety signs to identify sharp turns, narrow trails and other hazards along commonly used ATV routes

 - Always wear a DOT-approved helmet and eye protection.
 Studies show that ATV riders who do not wear a helmet are more likely to receive significant injuries to the face, neck and head, including traumatic brain injury.

 - Participate in hands-on training on safe ATV handling and operation